qw3rtty/ts-timetracker/README.md

 - [ ] Remove dependency of library

 ## :bug: Known bugs
 Currently are no bugs known/reported.
+If you find any bugs, don't hesitate and open an issue :)

 ## :books: Libaries in usage
 - For printing the table: https://github.com/friedmud/variadic_table